1/72 scale Revell kit of the Mikoyan 1.44 test aircraft

 the intake.
 Engine compressors faces are provided and a set of good

-The model got a basic grey coat first.
+The model got a basic grey primer coat first.

-The next painting instructions are in Revell mixed colour recepies.
+The next painting instructions are in Revell mixed colour recipes.
 I settled using these colours:

 Upper colour light grey Gunze Sangyo

 308 acrylic being approx Fed.Std 36375

 The insides of the bays and doors were painted metal aluminium, although I am not sure if this is correct.
 Two simple decal options are provided.
 The model was given a coat of Johnson Future gloss before adding the decals.

 as this is a new prototype aircraft using kit decals were used as per instructions